Listen to Our Songs

 Here is a sample of some of the songs that our members wrote whilst part of I Heart Songwriting Club.
 Read a bit about their writing process and listen to their songs.
 For more video content, follow our Facebook page.

-Our Land, Our Home by Francesca de Valence
+Let Go by Francesca de Valence

 Maybe It's Time by Sam Buckingham

 Performed by Sam Buckingham and Benjamin James Caldwell

 The week's theme was 'Losing Control' (week 83) and, as usually happens, the words just kind of floated around in my head for a few days before this song decided to come out.
 Letting go of control is something I'm constantly working to feel more and more comfortable with, and this song came from a place of complete resignation to that idea.
 When I was writing it I had the male-female harmony clearly defined in my head and knew the song would always be best represented when played this way - Sam

 "Keep Asking" is my soul-pop track with a relaxed Sunday-afternoon vibe, reminiscent of Sade and other soulful RnB of the 90's.
 I wrote this song in I Heart Songwriting Club when it was just a little private club operating on emails!
 I brought it to a studio session because I had a few extra hours of recording available.
 I didn't realise the track would come together so effortlessly with the band and become one of my favourites from the session.
 This is the first solo track I'm releasing under my own name and it made it's debut during Canadian Music Week earlier this year.
 After a year of life change and transition, I feel like I'm thriving and building great momentum in the Toronto music scene. - Audra